alyssa0528/alyssa0528.github.io/_posts/2018-10-19-career_tips_for_new_software_engineers_from_hubspots_connected_event.markdown

 Finally, don't see the interviewer as an enemy who is there to purposely trip you up.
 In most cases, they are there to help and guide you to the right solution.
 They also don't expect you to know everything (honestly, who does?).
 In HubSpot's case, they allow interviewees to look up stuff online, whereas some companies might not.
 Even if you don't know the exact syntax for a loop or function, talk it out and be honest with the interviewer.
 You're likely to at least get points for knowing how the problem should be approached.

 ## Why I Joined a Software Company
 The final session was led by Director of Engineering Barbara McCarthy and a panel of two software engineers, a designer, and a product manager.
+They were asked about their backgrounds, how they ended up on HubSpot's Product team, and what they've learned through their work.
 Here were my key takeaways:

-* Having a side project (or five, when you're talking about Flatiron students!) and a website/blog help make you stand out in the interview process.
+* Having a side project and a website/blog help make you stand out in the interview process.
 * Once you start working, you're not coding 40 hours a week.
 Work on your soft skills.
 Learn how to communicate and deal with different types of people.
-It's easier to learn a new coding language than how to properly behave and collaborate.
+It's easier to learn a new coding language than how to properly behave and collaborate with others.
 Even the DoE mentioned that this is one of the main reasons why a team can fail in the workplace.
 * Working for a software company means having a great impact on others through your work.
-You're working on software that is potentially helping hundreds, thousands, or millions of people be more productive.
+You're working on software that is potentially helping hundreds, thousands, even millions of people be more productive on a regular basis.
+You're effectively changing lives, which is a truly amazing and
 * Everyone experiences impostor syndrome.
 Don't allow it to sink in and consume you.
 * Focus on learning.
 Don't compare yourself to others.
 * Be honest during job interviews.
+* Get comfortable talking about code.
+Be able to explain what you wrote.

+The goal of ConnectED was to help demystify some of the tech job search process.
+In many ways, it did for me.
+It was great to see several live technical interview examples, especially as someone who has never had to do any sort of technical testing in an interview.
+Hopefully some of the above advice is helpful to you, too!